tthmung/small-projects/README.md

 # projects
-Inteded for interviews and projects to have fun.
+These are personal projects that are intended for interviews and for learning.